-Centurion Healthcare's Insomnia Clinic is comprised of an integrated sleep team dealing with the many contributing factors to sleep disorders.
-What makes our service so unique is the collaboration between sleep physicians, respiratory physicians and clinical psychologists to address all underlying components of a sleep disorder.
+Centurion Healthcare's Insomnia Clinic is comprised of an integrated sleep team dealing with the many contributing factors of sleep disorders.
+What makes our service so unique is the collaboration between sleep physicians, respiratory physicians, and clinical psychologists to address all underlying components of a sleep disorder.

 Do I have a sleep disorder?

 Sleep apnoea is commonly associated with loud snoring and excessive tiredness during the day.
 A clinical psychologist can identify and work to reduce the effect of the psychological component in obstructive sleep apnoea.
-Cognitive behavioural therapy (CBT) is a technique used to shape the way that the mind works, to bring changes into thoughts and behaviours.
-A common contributing factor of sleep apnoea is day-to-day stress, and health professionals can ease the mind using cognitive behavioural therapy and introduce some structured changes to a patient's lifestyle.
+Cognitive behavioural therapy (CBT) is a technique used to shape the way that the mind works in order to encourage changes in thoughts and behaviours.
+A common contributing factor of sleep apnoea is day-to-day stress, and health professionals can ease the mind using cognitive behavioural therapy, while introducing some structured changes into a patient's lifestyle.

-Insomnia is a difficulty falling asleep or staying asleep at night.
-A NSW study showed that approximately a third of the sample population exhibited signs of insomnia.
+Insomnia is characterised by difficulty in falling asleep or staying asleep at night.
+A NSW study showed that approximately one third of the sample population exhibited signs of insomnia.
 Shift workers are particularly at risk, as they have a less consistent diurnal rhythm (24-hr sleep cycle).
-Individuals who are suffering from insomnia experience lethargy and problems concentrating, are more prone to automobile accidents and have an increased risk of coronary heart disease and diabetes.
+Individuals who are suffering from insomnia experience lethargy and problems concentrating, are more prone to automobile accidents, and have an increased risk of coronary heart disease and diabetes.
 A clinical psychologist will help to determine if there are any underlying medical conditions, CBT will be used in order to identify problematic behaviours that may be preventing you from having a good night's sleep.

 What is good sleep hygiene?